Free Durable Power of Attorney Forms | U.S States (Word, PDF)

 Ending of Financial Power of Attorney

-If Revoked-As long as the principal are mentally competent, they retain the freedom to revoke a durable power of attorney when they deem it necessary.
-For the power of attorney to be canceled, there must be the authorization of a revocation form.
+If Revoked-As long as the principals are mentally competent, they retain the freedom to revoke a durable POA when they deem it necessary.
+For the POA to be canceled, there must be the authorization of a revocation form.

 The most common reasons for revocation are;